Wube7/Collab/SOP.md

 - Push the code back to GitHub

 ### 4. Update Work Item Status
-- Link the GitHub commit to the work item using the new link-commit command:
+- Link your GitHub commit to the work item in ADO using:
   ```
-  cd /path/to/ADO && node index.js link-commit [ID] [COMMIT_HASH] -c "Implementation comment"
+  cd /path/to/ADO && node index.js link-commit [ID] [COMMIT_HASH] "Brief description of changes"
   ```
-- Update the work item state to "Resolved":
+- Update the work item state to "Resolved"
   ```
-  cd /path/to/ADO && node index.js update-work-item [ID] -s "Resolved" -d "Resolution details"
+  cd /path/to/ADO && node index.js update-work-item [ID] -s "Resolved"
   ```
+- **Note**: GitHub commit links will be added to the Description field of the work item for traceability.

 ## Example Commands